valkey-io/valkey-doc/topics/search.md

 - `search_add_subscription_skipped_count`: Count of skipped subscription adding processes
 - `search_modify_subscription_failure_count`: Count of failed subscription modifications
 - `search_modify_subscription_successful_count`: Count of successful subscription modifications

+## Configuration

+### Static configuration

+The following list of configurations can be passed to the `loadmodule` command:

+1. `--reader-threads`: (Optional) Controls the amount of threads executing queries.
+(Default: number of physical CPU cores on the host machine)
+2. `--writer-threads`: (Optional) Controls the amount of threads processing index mutations.
+(Default: number of physical CPU cores on the host machine)
+3. `--use-coordinator`: (Optional) Cluster mode enabler.
+Default: `false`.
+4. `--hnsw-block-size`:  (Optional) Specifies the allocation block size used by the HNSW graph for storing new vectors.
+Larger block sizes may improve performance by enhancing CPU cache efficiency, but come at the cost of increased memory usage due to pre-allocation for potential future growth.
+(Default: 10K)
+5. `--log-level` Controls the log verbosity level.
+Possible values are: `debug`, `verbose`, `notice` and `warning`.
+(Default: Valkey's log level)

+### Runtime configuration

+The following list of configurations can be modified at runtime using the `CONFIG SET` command:

+1. `search.hnsw-block-size:`: Specifies the allocation block size used by the HNSW graph for storing new vectors.
+Larger block sizes may improve performance by enhancing CPU cache efficiency, but come at the cost of increased memory usage due to pre-allocation for potential future growth.
+(Default: 10K)